PHILOSOPHY SALON with Ingo Farin

 This workshop is a fun day of experimentation and discovery.

-B&W Darkroom film processing and Printing
+B&W Darkroom Film Processing and Printing

-Sunday, 4th January 2024 10am - 4pm
+Sunday, 24th August 2025, from 10am - 4pm

 If you just shot a roll of film, or for those who want to go further from the analogue workshop the day before, this is a full day in the darkroom, processing and printing their own Black &White film.
 We’ll process our films, learn about different developers and will make proof sheets to discuss editing, cropping and what makes an interesting picture.

-Workshop Fee is $ 180 (Students $ 160)
+Workshop Fee is $ 180 (Students $ 160) (2 - 4 participant)

 Previous workshops